chevdor/generator-chocolatey/README.md

 Chocolatey is a package manager for Windows.
 Call it the windows apt-get.
 This project provide a yeoman generator that assists in creating the boring part of a chocolatey package.

+You can find the package using npm: https://www.npmjs.org/package/generator-chocolatey

 In short you will:
 - Install the generator
 - Call the generator